 - The movement of the foetus is lowered significantly

 The risk of danger to the foetus is substantially higher in the third semester.
-The foetus is fully developed and is upside down where the head is closer to the vagina.
-The chances of the placenta that protects the baby being pulled off the uterine wall are much higher which can increase the risk of severe damage to the baby.
-It is also recommended that you keep an eye out for the leakage of amniotic fluid which could be a sign of premature labour.
+The 3rd trimester is extremely precious and one needs to be very careful.
+The foetus is fully developed and upside down, where the head is closer to the vagina.
+The chances of the placenta that protects the baby being pulled off the uterine wall are much higher, which can increase the risk of severe damage to the baby.
+It is also recommended that you keep an eye out for leakage of amniotic fluid, which could be a sign of premature labour.

 Here are a few tips to help you avoid accidents during your pregnancy:

 - When possible, use guardrails to support you while walking.

 - Ask for help and lean on your partner or friends and family.